Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 No equity?
 Here’s your realistic prefab path

 With little or no home equity, the realistic prefab ADU financing options narrow to a renovation or construction loan underwritten partly on the after-completion value, manufacturer-linked financing structured around the factory schedule, an active local program where one exists, or savings and partner capital.
-Home equity products — including HELOCs, home equity loans, and home equity investments — all require existing equity, so they’re not no-equity solutions.
+Home equity products — HELOCs, home equity loans, and home equity investments — all require existing equity, so they are not no-equity solutions.
+This is the hardest scenario in prefab financing, and we won’t pretend otherwise — but you still have moves.

-- Renovation and construction loans underwritten on finished value.
+- 1. Renovation and construction loans underwritten on finished value.
 Because HomeStyle Renovation, CHOICERenovation, FHA 203(k), and construction-to-permanent loans factor in what the property will be worth finished, they can reduce how much equity you need today.
-They don’t eliminate borrower requirements — you’ll still face LTV limits, cash-to-close, credit standards, and appraisals — but they’re the most realistic ground-up path for a low-equity owner.
-The new 50%-upfront disbursement rule on HomeStyle Renovation makes them more viable for prefab deposits than before.
+They don’t erase borrower requirements — you’ll still face LTV limits, cash-to-close, credit standards, and appraisals — but they’re the most realistic ground-up path for a low-equity owner.
+The new 50%-upfront-disbursement rule on HomeStyle Renovation (SEL-2025-10) makes them meaningfully more viable for prefab deposits than they were a year ago.

-- Manufacturer-linked financing.
-Since it’s built around the factory schedule and sometimes has lower equity requirements, this can be among the more accessible paths for a low-equity buyer — just compare the total cost carefully and confirm it covers site work, not only the unit.
+- 2. Manufacturer-linked financing.
+Built around the factory schedule and sometimes carrying lower equity requirements, this can be among the more accessible paths for a low-equity buyer — just confirm it covers site work, not only the unit, and compare the total cost.

 The truth about grants and the SUPPLY Act

-We’ll be straight with you, because misinformation here wastes months:
+We’ll be straight with you, because misinformation here wastes months and money:

 - San Diego homeowners have one notable live program.
-The SDHC ADU Finance Program offers up to $250,000 in construction loan assistance plus no-cost technical assistance — but eligibility is specific: it’s for low-income homeowners in the City of San Diego, on an owner-occupied detached single-family residence, generally requiring a minimum credit score around 680 and a maximum ~75% loan-to-value, with affordability restrictions for seven years (including no renting to a family member during that period).
+The San Diego Housing Commission (SDHC) ADU Finance Program offers up to $250,000 in construction-loan assistance plus no-cost technical assistance — but eligibility is specific: it’s for low-income homeowners in the City of San Diego, on an owner-occupied detached single-family residence, generally requiring a minimum credit score around 680 and roughly 75% maximum loan-to-value, with affordability restrictions for seven years.
 If you fit that profile, it’s worth checking.
-(Verified .)
+(Verified May 31, 2026.)

 - The federal SUPPLY Act (H.R.
-4568) — which would direct the FHA to back second mortgages specifically for ADU construction and let Fannie/Freddie purchase them, and would let homeowners count up to 50% of projected ADU rent toward qualifying — was introduced July 18, 2025, and remains in committee with no enacted summary as of our verification date.
-It is a proposal, not a program you can use today.
-(Verified .)
+4568) would direct the FHA to insure second mortgages specifically for ADU construction, let Fannie Mae and Freddie Mac purchase and securitize them, and allow up to 50% of projected ADU rent to count toward qualification — squarely aimed at homeowners without enough equity.
+It was introduced July 18, 2025 by Reps.
+Sam Liccardo and Andrew Garbarino, is endorsed by the National Association of Home Builders, the Mortgage Bankers Association, and the Casita Coalition, and was referred to the House Financial Services Committee, where it remains — a proposal, not a program you can use today.
+(Verified May 31, 2026.)

-The honest, useful frame: while most grant programs are exhausted or narrow and the federal bill is still pending, homeowners are building prefab ADUs every single day — they’re just doing it with the financing lanes above, not with grants.
-Don’t wait for a program that may never arrive.
-Build the plan around what exists now.
+The honest, useful frame: most grant programs are exhausted or narrow, and the federal bill is still pending — yet homeowners are building prefab ADUs every single day.
+They’re doing it with the financing lanes above, not with grants.
+Don’t wait for a program that may never arrive; build the plan around what exists now.

-Affiliate link — we may earn a commission at no extra cost to you, and it never affects our recommendations.
+Affiliate link — we may earn a commission at no extra cost to you; it never affects our recommendations.

 Will it appraise?
-For modular and panelized units treated under the IRC, generally yes — appraisers value them like comparable site-built ADUs, and Fannie’s UAD 3.6 policy treats them accordingly.
-For HUD-code manufactured units, appraisal can come in lower and fewer lenders participate, which is exactly why the real-property and foundation documentation matters so much.
-Whether an ADU adds enough value to “pay for itself” at resale depends heavily on your local market and comparable sales — ask a local appraiser or agent for ADU comps in your area rather than relying on a national rule of thumb.
+For modular and panelized units treated under the IRC, generally yes — appraisers value them like comparable site-built ADUs, consistent with Fannie’s UAD 3.6 treatment.
+For HUD-code manufactured units, the appraisal can come in lower and fewer lenders participate, which is exactly why the real-property and foundation documentation matters so much.
+Whether an ADU adds enough value to “pay for itself” at resale depends heavily on your local market and comparable sales — ask a local appraiser or agent for ADU comps in your area rather than trusting a national rule of thumb.

 Is it cheaper?
-Sometimes, modestly, on the unit itself — HomeGuide notes prefab can save versus custom site-built construction.
-But the savings often shrink once you add the site-specific hard costs.
-The reliable wins from prefab are speed (factory build runs parallel to site prep) and price certainty (a fixed unit contract reduces the surprise factor).
+Sometimes, modestly, on the unit itself — and the savings often shrink once you add site-specific hard costs.
+The reliable wins from prefab are speed (the factory build runs in parallel with site prep) and price certainty (a fixed unit contract reduces surprises).
 If your priority is maximum customization or squeezing the lowest possible all-in number on an easy lot, site-built can sometimes match or beat it.
 We’d rather you hear that now than after you’ve signed.

 Edge cases worth a thought before you commit

 - Selling mid-term.
-With an HEI, selling triggers settlement; with an OTC loan, the construction phase has its own rules — confirm both before you sign.
+With an HEI, a sale triggers settlement; with an OTC loan, the construction phase has its own rules — confirm both before you sign.

 - Utility hookup surprises.
 Long trenching runs and panel upgrades are classic budget-blowers — get them quoted, not estimated.

 - Crane access.
 A prefab unit has to physically reach your backyard.
-Tight lots, overhead wires, and long set distances add cost (recall Abodu’s “craning beyond 100 feet” exclusion).
+Tight lots, overhead wires, and long set distances add cost.

 | Document | Why the lender needs it |